-Producing meaningful concrete and aggregate test results relies heavily on following strict procedures in test methods and practices published by ASTM, AASHTO and other organizations.
-Requirements for tests on aggregates, concrete compressive strength tests and other methods are written in clear, concise language following form, content and style guidelines, but often lack basic explanatory information and guidance for actually getting the job done.
+Producing meaningful concrete and aggregate test results rely heavily on following strict procedures in test methods and practices published by ASTM, AASHTO, and other organizations.
+Requirements for tests on aggregates, concrete compressive strength tests, and other methods are written in clear, concise language following form, content, and style guidelines, but often lack basic explanatory information and guidance for actually getting the job done.
 Technicians can sometimes be left wondering how to complete the test while complying with the requirements.

 A User-Friendly ASTM Resource